 Islandsbanki's Asset Management division provides private banking, financial advisery, fund management and discretionary asset management services.
 Islandssjodir is the largest fixed income fund manager in Iceland.
-Challenges include the current economic and political environment in Iceland.
-Its strengths in this area are its strong base of assets under management, its leading position in fixed income fund management and its full range of services.
-51 of the New Bank's full-time employees are in this division.
+Challenges include the current economic environment and attracting and retaining qualified personnel.
+Its strengths in this area are its strong base of assets under management, its leading position in fixed income assets and range of full services.
+51 of the Bank's full-time employees are in this division.